 In my experience, most of our other income seems to come from events & sponsors, but I’m a huge fan of income diversification (which is why I sell planners on Amazon), so I want to improve our affinity/affiliate income as well.

-I believe the most common chamber affinity program is with Office Depot or Blue Cross Blue Shield, both of which can actually result in a check to your chamber.
+I believe the most common chamber affinity program is with Office Depot or Blue Cross Blue Shield, which can actually result in a check to your chamber.

 But we also tend to promote ConstantContact discounts, our state chamber, and Member 2 Member Deals in a similar manner.
-You should be promoting these, but you might want to focus on ones with potential income during slow months.
+You should be promoting these, but you might want to focus on ones with potential income during low income months.

-Here’s some ways should or could be promoting these partners.
+Here’s some ways you can promote both of these partners.
 But first: